Antoine Fuqua: Career

-His 2016 film was a remake of the 1960 Western The Magnificent Seven which itself was an American remake of Kurosawa's 1954 film Seven Samurai.
+Fuqua's 2016 film, The Magnificent Seven, was a remake of the classic 1960 Western of the same name which itself was an American remake of Kurosawa's 1954 film, Seven Samurai.
 Denzel Washington plays the lead role of Sam Chisolm.

 In early 2018, Fuqua worked as one of the executive producers on the Fox medical drama series The Resident.
 In the summer of 2018, his thriller sequel The Equalizer 2 (2018) was released with Denzel Washington returning in the main role.
 In June 2021, Fuqua's sci-fi film Infinite, starring Mark Wahlberg and Chiwetel Ejiofor was released.

-In 2021, Fuqua and actor Will Smith announced that their upcoming film, Emancipation, will not be filmed in Georgia because of the recent passage of Georgia's restrictive voting law.
-Smith and Fuqua released the joint statement: "We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access".
+In 2021, Fuqua and actor Will Smith announced that their upcoming film, Emancipation, would not be filmed in Georgia because of the recent passage of Georgia's new voting law.
+Smith and Fuqua released a joint statement: "We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access".

 On December 3, 2021, he signed a first look deal with Netflix and renamed his production company from Fuqua Films to Hill District Media.
 He later signed an overall television deal with Paramount Television Studios and MTV Entertainment Studios.

+In 2023, it was announced that Fuqua would be producing a television miniseries based on the life of Shaka.

 In January 2023, Fuqua announced his next film project would be Michael, a biographical film about Michael Jackson, starring Jackson's nephew Jaafar Jackson and being produced by Graham King.

 Personal life

 Fuqua and actress Lela Rochon became engaged in 1998 and married on April 9, 1999.
 Daughter Asia Rochon Fuqua was born on July 28, 2002, and son Brando in May 2004.
 Fuqua has a son, Zachary, from a previous relationship.
-He also has two granddaughters.
+He also has two granddaughters and a cousin from Pittsburgh PA. by the name of Earl Perry.

-When asked by the BBC in September 2014 whether he believes in God, Fuqua said: "Absolutely.
-I believe in God, absolutely."
+When asked by the BBC in September 2014 whether he believes in God, Fuqua said: "Absolutely."

+Political activities

+On October 16, 2023, amidst the Gaza genocide, Antoine Fuqua, along with other 700 Hollywood figures, signed an open letter in support of Israel.